 Did you know that over 23,803 car accidents happened in the state of Kentucky in 2015?
 This is a 3.7% increase from 2014, in fact.
 According to the same data, 694 of those collisions resulted in fatalities.
 That’s a 13.4% increase from 2014’s fatality rate.
 Despite the fact that vehicle safety technology is the best it’s ever been, every year more drivers and passengers alike die in crashes that may not be their fault.

-These statistics don’t seem to be going down for the year 2016, either.
+These statistics don’t seem to be going down anytime soon, either.
 According to annual data that’s collected on a weekly basis by the Kentucky State Police Department, there have been 671 fatalities resulting from car crashes in Kentucky as of November 1st, 2016.
 On the same date in 2015, only 629 traffic-related fatalities had been reported.

 Examining the Causes of Car Accidents

 After looking at the above statistics, it may seem natural to wonder if any of these car accidents were preventable.
 The unfortunate fact is that many were, in fact, completely avoidable.
 Here are some facts that were obtained using 2015 data from the Kentucky Office of Highway Safety:

 - 1,418 collisions in 2015 were the direct result of alcohol impairment.
 162 of these crashes resulted in fatalities.
 Every single one of them could have been prevented.

 - 13% of the auto accidents that occurred in Kentucky during 2015 involved individuals who did not wear their safety belts—including front seat drivers and passengers.

 When the police are called out to assess a car crash in Kentucky, officers have the option of indicating up to three factors per driver that contributed to the crash.
 For the year 2015, these are the top ten reported contributing factors for Kentucky traffic collisions that caused injuries and/or fatalities as well as the percentages for how often each factor appeared: